Gustavoohs/PPI/README.md

 # PPI
-Welcome to the Pixel Putrity Index plugin!
+Welcome to the Pixel Purity Index plugin!

 ![](/icon.png)
 ##